gcallah/SoftwareEngineering/old_lectures/agile_intro.md

 ### Lean

-Mary Popendieck was is a product development manager at 3M, A company which had adapted, lean manufacturing and product development.
+Mary Popendieck was a product development manager at 3M, A company which had adapted, lean manufacturing and product development.
 When she was put in charge of the software project, she was shocked at the idea that the team should begin by writing a huge requirements document.
 She miss used to product developers building simple versions of an idea getting feedback from customers right away.
 She and her husband, Tom adapted this approach to software development, pioneering